SpasZahariev/CAD-SpasZahariev/README.md

 ## Build

 Run `ng build` to build the project.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.
+This will create a new `dist` with the project ready inside

 ## Running unit tests

 Runinning `ng test` will execute unit tests on the [Karma](https://karma-runner.github.io) platform.
+Run `ng test --code-coverage` to generate a `Code Coverage` report.
+This will generate a `coverage` folder and inside you can find an `index.html` file that will show all the statistics